IIIF/guides/guides/navplace.md

 The IIIF Presentation API 3 was extended and now includes a property called `navPlace`.
 This property contains geographic coordinates in the form of [GeoJSON-LD](https://geojson.org/geojson-ld/).
 This guide will show `navPlace` within a IIIF Manifest, and then demonstrate how to process and display the information from the property using javascript and the Leaflet JS library.

 ## Why Leaflet?
+Leaflet is one of the most widely used and thoughtfully designed javascript web mapping libraries.
+With excellent API documentation, tutorial materials and broad browser compatibility, Leaflet offers easy to follow instructions to a large audience.
+You can learn more about Leaflet at

 Leaflet is one of the most widely used and easy to understand javascript web mapping libraries.
-With excellent API documentation, tutorial materials and broad browser compatibility, using Leaflet as the base will offer the most understandable instructions to a large audience.
+With excellent API documentation, tutorial materials and broad browser compatibility.
+Using Leaflet as the base will offer the most understandable instructions to a large audience.
 You can learn more about Leaflet at [https://leafletjs.com/](https://leafletjs.com/).

-## I want to know more about the `navPlace` property.
+## The `navPlace` Property
-In simple terms, `navPlace` is used to supply geographic coordinates pertinent to a resource.
+In simple terms, `navPlace` is used to supply geographic coordinates pertinent to a [IIIF resource type](https://iiif.io/api/presentation/3.0/#2-resource-type-overview).
 Note that the coordinates do not imply any level of accuracy, temporality, or state of existence.
-You can read more about the `navPlace` property on the [IIIF Presentation API 3 extension page](https://iiif.io/api/extension/navplace/).
+You can read more about the `navPlace` property on the [IIIF Presentation API 3 extensions page](https://iiif.io/api/extension/navplace/).

 ## Set up an HTML page with Leaflet
 The [Leaflet Quickstart Guide](https://leafletjs.com/examples/quick-start/) was used as a basis for this guide, and should be viewed at your convenience to learn more about the tools Leaflet has to offer.